mjhermanson/linklight/exercises/ansible_tower/5-windows/README.md

 ### Step 3:

 When prompted, enter the hostname of your windows instance.
+You can leave the default 'windows' as that will apply to every node in the windows group.
+In our case it's only one, but in practice this could be several.

 <!-- ![Survey Prompt](at_survey_prompt.png) -->